 📋 Macaroni and Cheese with Tomatoes Recipe

 - 375 g -box of uncooked elbow macaroni I use Smart pasta (see post)

 - 28 oz -can diced tomatoes * you can substitute stewed tomatoes

 - 500 g - package of sharp/old cheddar cheese, grated * add more (or less) to your liking

-- Cook macaroni as per instructions. * I add some olive oil to prevent it from sticking, but that's optional.
+- *NOTE: The photos in this recipe card will NOT print unless you set them to print by selecting "recipe image"Cook macaroni as per package directions. * I add some olive oil to prevent it from sticking, but that's optional.
 Drain macaroni through colander.

 - Return to pot or casserole dish and add tomatoes.

 - Heat oven to broil (500 degrees F) and top with shredded cheese.

 - Bake macaroni and cheese with tomatoes on middle rack under the broiler for 3-5 minutes or until bubbly and lightly browned (to your preference). * I put a cookie sheet underneath to prevent spills from dripping down. * Keep a close eye on it to prevent burning.